-This document defines the OPeNDAP Data Access Protocol (DAP), a data transmission protocol designed specifically for science data.
+This page defines the OPeNDAP Data Access Protocol (DAP), a data transmission protocol designed specifically for science data.
 The protocol relies on the widely used and stable HTTP and MIME standards, and provides data types to accommodate gridded data, relational data, and time series, as well as allowing users to define their own data types.

 - Enthusiastic Adoption: Many of the reviewers were quite enthusiastic about the prospect of wider use of the DAP.

 - Clarity of Specification: In general, the specification was judged to be clear.
 Implementation experience was good.
 Many reviewers simply installed the reference server implementation called OPeNDAP.
 Many reviewers also used provided client applications.